erudinsky/Azure-Bicep-Workshop/README.md

 az account list -o table

 # 2. Set an account (should be marked "True" in "IsDefault")
-az account set -is <SubscriptionId>
+az account set -s <SubscriptionId>

 ```

 ## Repository

 Make sure that you have GitHub account!
 If you don't please follow [this link](https://github.com/join) to create one.
 It should take less than a minutes to register.

 Once you have account you need this content.
 The easiest way to work with it is to fork [this repo](https://github.com/erudinsky/Azure-Bicep-Workshop).